r-cybersecurity/your-experience-starting-in-security/README.md

 About your first job:
 * What was your first job in cybersecurity?
 When was that, and what were your responsibilities?
+  * Consider quickly listing out common "topics" which people are often curious or worried about, such as: how much coding/IT/math/communication/etc. was involved.
 * What were the most important technical skills that allowed you to succeed in that role?
 * What were the most important attributes and personality traits that allowed you to succeed in that role?